arashnm80/arashnm80.github.io/quotes.md

 > I'm born righ now in this situation, with this knowledge and experience, so what am I gonna do now?

+> no matter i think and feel 99 or 1, I have to choose and act 100.

+> the best strategy is to *always reside in second one and

 > Any change is a mean to produce energy.

 > Marketing is like sex, only losers pay for it.